akcelita/backend-csharp-test/README.md

 ## Submission

-You can submit your code by creating a fork of this project and sending the new repository or generating a Zip version of your project and emailing at **johnnietirado@akcelita.com**
+You can submit your code by creating a fork of this project and sending the new repository or generating a Zip version of your project and emailing  **johnnietirado@akcelita.com** or **jammyvelez@akcelita.com**

 ### Good Luck!